devoln/Intra/Intra/Core/ReadMe.md

 8. All other Intra criteria:
    1. no RTTI
    2. no exceptions
-   3. Intra does not include any platform-specific, third-party or even standard headers by default
+   3. Intra headers do not include any platform-specific, third-party or even standard headers by default
    4. Requires at least C++14 support
    5. No compiler flag requirements to build except `-std=c++14` or higher on older compilers where it is not default